-Batteries come in a lot of different varieties.
-The most common are
+Batteries come in a lot of different varieties, and many

+advantages and disadvantages.
 Below we discuss different of the battery designs

 disadvantages of each design.
 We have also included some useful definitions and

 a list of parameters to guide you in matching your battery requirements to a

 specific battery design.